epippa/epippa/README.md

 # 👋 Hi, I'm Emanuele Pippa

-Final-year Computer Science bachelor student at the Free University of Bozen-Bolzano (unibz), looking for a curricular internship with the possibility of writing my bachelor thesis in collaboration with the host company.
+Final-year Computer Science bachelor student at the Free University of Bozen-Bolzano (unibz), looking for an internship.

 ---